JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_icon_file.md

 {:toc}

 ## Introduction
-Plugin Logos are shown in the [Plugins Repository](https://plugins.jetbrains.com/), and in [MarketPlace](https://plugins.jetbrains.com/marketplace).
+Plugin Logos are shown in the [JetBrains Plugins Repository](https://plugins.jetbrains.com).
 They also appear in the Settings/Preferences [Plugin Manager](https://www.jetbrains.com/help/idea/managing-plugins.html) UI in IntelliJ Platform-based IDEs.
 Whether online or in the product UI, a Plugin Logo helps users to identify a plugin more quickly in a list, as shown below: